ammnt/angie/README.md

 ![GitHub Maintained](https://img.shields.io/badge/open%20source-yes-orange)
 ![GitHub Maintained](https://img.shields.io/badge/maintained-yes-yellow)

+> [!IMPORTANT]
+> QuicTLS is now deprecated.
+I made a choice in favor of OpenSSL, since this library natively supports OCSP, PQC and QUIC⚠️

+> [!TIP]
+> You can find an example configuration file in the repository for successfully configuring HTTP3 and PQC💡

 The Docker image is ready to use:<br>
 <code>ghcr.io/ammnt/angie:latest</code><br>
 or<br>
 <code>docker.io/ammnt/angie:latest</code><br>
-or with Docker Compose deployment:
+or with Docker Compose deploy:
 ```
 services:
   angie: